Kelce scores 3 touchdowns, Chiefs rally past Chargers 30-27 - WHIZ News

 It is the third straight year the Chargers have had a late lead at home against the Chiefs and were unable to finish.

 “You should be frustrated.
-To not beat those guys is disappointing because we felt like our level was good enough to win, but we didn’t finish plays in that fourth quarter to get it done,” Staley said after Los Angeles lost its second straight to fall to 5-5.
+To not beat those guys is disappointing because we felt like our level was good enough to win, but we didn’t finish plays in that fourth quarter to get it done,” Chargers coach Brandon Staley said after Los Angeles lost its second straight to fall to 5-5.

 With a one-game lead over four teams in the conference, Kansas City is in position to claim home-field advantage throughout the playoffs.